 Search Engine Visibility Status

-Show a persistent admin notice and admin bar indicator when “Discourage search engines from indexing this site” is enabled.
+Show a prominent admin bar indicator when “Discourage search engines from indexing this site” is enabled.
 Never accidentally launch a site that Google can’t find.

 Use Cases